 He purchases a $750,000 30-year term life insurance policy for $55 per month and also buys a $150,000 guaranteed universal life insurance policy for $100 per month.

 If John dies before he turns age 65, his family receives $900,000 in total death benefit proceeds.
 If he lives past age 65, his family will receive $150,000 no matter what age he dies.

 Honestly, most families only need term life insurance.
 But GUL insurance is a great option for those who would like lifelong protection but their budget doesn’t allow for a whole life insurance policy.

 - Have debt that is expected to last until or into retirement

 - Are older and your term policy ended but you still want coverage

 then look into guaranteed universal life insurance.

-You can easily compare the costs of term life insurance and GUL with our quoting tool.
+Easily compare the costs of term life insurance and GUL insurance with our quoting tool.
 Simply go to our quoting tool, insert your basic information, and on the second page, move the Length of Coverage slider all the way to the right to “Forever”.
 Compare prices anonymously and then apply online in just minutes.